yoheshkumar/TSA_EXP1B/README.md

 # Date: 30/08/24

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data
+To perform regular differncing,seasonal adjustment and log transformation on stock data
 ### ALGORITHM:
 1. Import the required packages like pandas and numpy
 2. Read the data using the pandas